Glimpses of Unfamiliar Japan

-Glimpses of Unfamiliar Japan (first series) is a book written by Patrick Lafcadio Hearn, also known as Koizumi Yakomo, in 1894.
+Glimpses of Unfamiliar Japan is a book written by Patrick Lafcadio Hearn, also known as Koizumi Yakumo, in 1894.
 It is a collection of impressionistic travel sketches, reporting on Hearn's first travels in Japan between years 1890 and 1893.
 It is also the first works on Japanese culture Hearn published.
-After that, he released one book every year until The Romance of the Milky Way and other studies and stories (1905), published one year after his death in Tokyo, 1904.
+After that, he released one book every year until The Romance of the Milky Way and other studies and stories (1905), published one year after his death in Tokyo in 1904.

-Glimpses of Unfamiliar Japan were originally published in English, but was later translated into several other languages such as Japanese and Polish.
-The original version book is divided in two volumes, containing seven and eight chapters respectively (fifteen in total).
-However, a following edition was published in one volume in 1907 by Bernard Tauchnitz.
+Glimpses of Unfamiliar Japan was originally published in English but was later translated into several languages including Japanese and Polish.
+The original version book is divided into two volumes, containing seven and eight chapters respectively (fifteen in total).
+However, a later edition was published in one volume in 1907 by Bernard Tauchnitz.
 This edition contains only twelve chapters.

 Context

-The Jesuit arrived in Japan during the 16th century.
+The Jesuits arrived in Japan during the 16th century.
 For nearly two centuries, however, Engelbert Kaempfer’s writings were the main source of scientific information for Westerners about the country.
-This changed with the beginning of the Meiji Era and the reopening of its trade barriers with the Western world, which had only been exclusive to Dutch market before 1853.
+This changed with the beginning of the Meiji Era and the reopening of its trade barriers with the Western world, which had been exclusive only to Dutch markets before 1853.

 Lafcadio Hearn was one of the main contributors to the dissemination of knowledge about Japanese culture during the nineteenth and twentieth centuries.
 Having spent his childhood in Europe (notably Greece, France, Ireland, and the United Kingdom), he moved to the United States at age nineteen, where he became a journalist and reported on several local cultures such as the Creole culture.
-Hearn went to Japan in 1890 and was initially sent there as a newspaper correspondent employed by an American firm: Harper's Magazine.
+Hearn went to Japan in 1890 and was initially sent there as a newspaper correspondent employed by an American firm, Harper's Magazine.
 Arriving in Yokohama, he obtained a job as a teacher in Matsue soon after his arrival, thanks to the influence of his friend and correspondent Basil Chamberlain.
 He continued to report on Japan and its culture and, one year following his arrival in Japan, started writing essays for the Atlantic Monthly, one of which eventually led to the publication of his book: Glimpses of Unfamiliar Japan.

-Hearn was so enamored with Japanese culture that he eventually settled in Japan, marrying Koizumi Setsuko.
+Hearn was so enamoured with Japanese culture that he eventually settled in Japan, marrying Koizumi Setsuko.
 He was later naturalized as a Japanese in 1896, two years after the publication of Glimpses of Unfamiliar Japan, and therefore has been described as having "gone native".